gvsmala/Getting-And-Cleaning-Data-Project/README.md

 3. Loads the activity and subject datasets.
 4. Merges the datasets into one dataset.
 5. Converts the activity and subject coumns into factors.
-6. Creates the output called tidy dataset of average(mean) for each variable, subject and activity pair.
+6. Creates the output called tidy.txt with the average(mean) for each variable, subject and activity pair.